 An effective marketing strategy will have the right content available for any point in the buyer’s journey, so you can reach your potential customer with the right answers at the right time.

-Imagine yourself sitting in a quiet coffee shop with the CIO you want to do business with.
-You wouldn’t want to try to impress them with technical gobbledygook.
+Imagine sitting in a quiet coffee shop with the CIO you want to do business with.
+You wouldn’t want to impress them with technical gobbledygook.
 They’d see right through it.

 So, you wouldn’t use formal language, and you wouldn’t try the hard sell.
 Instead, you’d use a conversational tone to describe what you do and how you do it.
 You would explain the benefits, but you wouldn’t make unrealistic promises.